NeuroDesk/neurodesktop/MacOs_run_Neurodesk/README.md

 ## Startup app scripts
-### App is an automator app turned into a DMG.
+### DMG is an automator task that user can download and run.

 1) Creates a folder neurodesktop-storage in the Desktop

-2) Downloads Git if necessary
+2) Downloads Git if necessary and xCode

 3) clones the neurodesktop git repo to neurodesktop-storage